-The chances are you’ve set yourself some goals (I hope) and have began enthusiastically working towards those goals.
+The chances are you’ve set yourself some goals (I hope) and have begun enthusiastically working towards those goals.

-Perhaps you’re thinking, “I just want to lose weight” – the most popular heath and fitness goal, and one I hear a lot as a personal trainer and coach.
+Perhaps you’re thinking, “I just want to lose weight” – the most popular health and fitness goal, and one I hear a lot as a personal trainer and coach.

 Without any emotional investment or excitement behind your goal, the chances are you’ll go off track much more easily, have more frequent drops in motivation and lose the battle of willpower as you reach for the tub of Ben & Jerry’s.